 To date, the video has over 368 million views.

 Fortnite X Travis Scott

 For those of you who do not know, Fortnite is a video game that has gained massive traction and users since its release in 2017.
 In fact, there are currently 350 million users of the game.
 But, Fortnite is more than just a game.
 Their website states, “it is a world of many experiences.
 Drop onto the Island and compete to be the last player… hang out with friends to catch a concert or a movie.
 Create a world of your own…”

-While Lil Nas X has been making headlines for his controversial video for his. latest single, "Montero," it's safe to call the 21 year old rapper the king of product placement.
+While Lil Nas X has been making headlines for his controversial video for his latest single, "Montero," it's safe to call the 21-year-old rapper the king of product placement.
 Almost every one of his (record-breaking) videos has noticeable product placement, and his video for his Christmas song, "Holiday," is no exception.
 The video finds Lil Nas as an alternative Santa Claus, preparing for the upcoming Christmas season, which is the perfect setting for massive amounts of product placement.
-From PS5 to Jeep, it seemed like every brand who was launching new products for the holiday season got involved in this video!
+From PS5 to Jeep, it seemed like every brand that was launching new products for the holiday season got involved in this video!

-- Brand Partnerships Increase Product Placement In Music Videos Lyrics
+- Case Study: Product Placement in 5 Music Videos [Inforgraphic]

 - How To Leverage Music Videos For Branded Content Partnerships

 - The Benefits And How To Get Your Brand In A Music Video

 - Case Study: Product Placement In 5 Music Videos [Infographic]